apache/pulsar/site2/docs/deploy-bare-metal.md

 * A single [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) name covering all of the Pulsar broker hosts

 > **Note**
 >
 > * Broker is only supported on 64-bit JVM.
-> * If you do not have enough machines, or to try out Pulsar in cluster mode (and expand the cluster later),
-> you can deploy a full Pulsar configuration on one node, where Zookeeper, the bookie and broker are run on the same machine.
+> * If you do not have enough machines, or you want to test Pulsar in cluster mode (and expand the cluster later), You can fully deploy pulsar on a node on which zookeeper, bookie and broker run
 > * If you do not have a DNS server, you can use the multi-host format in the service URL instead.
 Each machine in your cluster needs to have [Java 8](https://adoptopenjdk.net/?variant=openjdk8) or [Java 11](https://adoptopenjdk.net/?variant=openjdk11) installed.